Few lines, no waits: So many voted early in D.C. area that Election Day so far has been a breeze

 In Virginia, Maryland and the District, officials will release results of in-person early voting when the polls close.

-In Maryland and D.C., elections officials began tabulating some mail-in ballots early and will post those results then too.
+In Maryland and D.C., elections officials began tabulating some mail-in ballots early and will post those results then, too.
 As the night continues, results from Election Day voters will be released as they are counted.

 All Virginia mail-in ballots received through Saturday have been scanned into vote-tabulating machines.
 Those results will be announced after the last precincts report their in-person tallies.
-Mail-in ballots received after Saturday will be scanned starting tomorrow and the mail-in ballot precinct count will be updated throughout the week.
+Mail-in ballots received after Saturday will be scanned starting tomorrow and the mail-in ballot precinct count will be updated after 12 p.m. on Friday as local jurisdictions finish counting.

 Fairfax, the state’s most populist jurisdiction, expects to have all mail-in ballots received by Saturday counted Tuesday evening, officials said.